Wouter-IT/boom-boats/TESTING.md

 ### Resolved

 #### Duplicate boards after ship placement
 When placing ships for the player and computer both would end up with an identical board.
-The bug was caused due to the computer_brd and player_brd copying a reference to the BRD list as opposed to comying the actual board themselves.
+The bug was caused due to the computer_brd and player_brd copying a reference to the BRD list as opposed to copying the actual board itself.
 Changes made to the boards would then be reflected in both variables.
 The issue was resolved by adding a copy.deepcopy statement for BRD to actually copy the list of lists as opposed to the reference to it.

 ![duplicate board bug](assets/images/testing/duplicate-brd.png)